Skip to product information

 View full details

-This LH test suits women who want to maximise their chances of conception by timing intercourse during their fertile window.
-You may find it particularly helpful if you have irregular cycles or want to understand your ovulation patterns better.
+This test suits women who want to understand their menstrual cycle timing or those trying to conceive.
+You may find it particularly helpful if you have irregular cycles or want to maximise your chances of pregnancy by timing intercourse appropriately.

-• Want to track their natural fertility cycles
+• Women wanting to understand their fertility patterns

 Storage and Handling Requirements

-You should store your ovulation test kit at room temperature, away from direct sunlight and moisture.
-Keep the test components in their original packaging until you're ready to use them to maintain accuracy.
+Store your ovulation test kit at room temperature between 2-30°C, away from direct sunlight and moisture.
+Do not freeze the test components or expose them to excessive heat, as this may affect their reliability.

 This product is a medicine.
 Speak to your doctor or pharmacist before using if you have an underlying medical condition or are taking other medicines.